Appreciate the kindness of Johnny, the kindness of Rush for letting me hang out here today.

 Back for some final words in a moment.

-Mark Davis filling in for rush on this open line Friday.
+Mark Davis, filling in for Rush on this Open Line Friday.

 Okay.

-I'm going to try to get two people on in two minutes, so brevity will serve us all.
+Speaking of things that'll either work or they won't, I'm going to try to get two people on in two minutes.

-We are in Music City, Nashville, Bill, Mark Davis in for rush.
+We are in Music City, Nashville.

 How you doing?